shayduan/shayduan.github.io/README.md

-Home Blog About CV
+I can be referred to as Shay or Xueyi 雪昳.

 # About Me

-I can be referred to as Shay or Xueyi 雪昳.

 I obtained my Bachelor's degree in Computer Science from [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/).
 After graduation, I spent three years working as a software engineer in the Internal Tools Team at [TP-Link](https://www.tp-link.com/us/).
 Starting in September 2024, I will be pursuing my Master's degree in [Human Centered Design and Engineering (HCDE)](https://www.hcde.washington.edu/) at the University of Washington.